 Dinosaur Literacy Centers

-My three year olds played Dinosaur Names over and over (even the ones with long names).
+My three-year-olds played Dinosaur Names over and over.
 I put out name cards for them to copy their name on the dinosaur.
 You can find the name cards for FREE in my Facebook Group (click on the files tab).
 I had my pre-k kiddos make their name from memory.

 If you have kinders, make sight word dinosaurs with the lowercase letter plates.